 In April 2017, Schuh Group Limited entered into an Amendment and Restatement Agreement which amended the Form of Amended and Restated Facilities Agreement and Working Capital Facility Letter ("UK Credit Facilities") dated May 2015.
-The amendment includes a new Facility A of £1.0 million, a Facility B of £9.4 million, a Facility C revolving credit agreement of £16.5 million, a working capital facility of £2.5 million and an additional revolving credit facility, Facility D, of €7.2 million for its operations in Ireland and Germany.
+The amendment includes a new Facility A of £1.0 million, a Facility B of £9.4 million, a Facility C revolving credit agreement of £16.5 million, a working capital facility of £2.5 million and an additional revolving credit facility, Facility D, of €7.2 million for its operations in Ireland.
 The Facility A loan was paid off in April 2017.
 The Facility B loan bears interest at LIBOR plus 2.5% per annum with quarterly payments through September 2019.
-The Facility C bears interest at LIBOR plus 2.2% per annum and expires in September 2019.
-The Facility D bears interest at EURIBOR plus 2.2% per annum and expires in September 2019.
+The Facility C bears interest at LIBOR plus 2.2% per annum.
+The Facility D bears interest at EURIBOR plus 2.2% per annum.
+The UK Credit Facilities were originally scheduled to expire in September 2019 but were extended until a new agreement was reached in November 2019 which expires in January 2020.
+See additional information regarding the amended UK Credit Facilities agreement in Note 11, "Subsequent Event" to the Company's Condensed Consolidated Financial Statements.

-There were \$8.6 million in UK term loans and \$5.3 million in UK revolver loans outstanding at May 4, 2019.
+There were \$8.1 million in UK term loans and \$9.0 million in UK revolver loans outstanding at November 2, 2019.
 The UK Credit Facilities contain certain covenants at the Schuh level including a minimum interest coverage covenant of 4.50x and a maximum leverage covenant of 1.75x.
-The Company was in compliance with all the covenants at May 4, 2019.
+The Company was in compliance with all the covenants at November 2, 2019.
 The UK Credit Facilities are secured by a pledge of all the assets of Schuh and its subsidiaries.